Ayush-0404/Fashion_AI_Tagger_Meesho/README.md

   <br>
   <em>Report Export Feature</em>
 </p>
-further screenshots are available in SS folder
+More screenshots are available in SS folder

 ##  Acknowledgements